-Saturday, September 17, 2022 Pat Sutton Tour of CU Maurice River Garden Network in Millville, NJ (Cumberland County)
+Saturday, July 15, 2023 Tour of CU Maurice River Gardens, led by Pat Sutton in Millville, NJ (Cumberland County)

 Join CU Maurice River and Pat Sutton to experience the benefits provided by these revitalized areas that together function as a network of urban green spaces supporting ecological and community health.
 Every garden is unique and has a story to be told.
 Karla Rossini, CU Maurice River’s Executive Director, will share each garden’s story with the group.

 At the end of each tour, stay on to socialize and enjoy light refreshments in the last garden.

 In the past, Pat Sutton’s Garden Tours with CU Maurice River have filled up quickly.
 Please RSVP as soon as possible to be guaranteed a spot.

 Cost: $30 for CU Maurice River members / $40 for non-members.
 Morning Tour (sign up HERE)* Afternoon Tour (sign up HERE)* *the same gardens will be visited on each tour

 Call CU Maurice River at (856) 300-5331 for more information

 Pat Sutton lives near Cape May, New Jersey.
 She has been a working naturalist since 1977, first for the Cape May Point State Park and then for 21 years with New Jersey Audubon’s Cape May Bird Observatory, where she was the Naturalist and Program Director (1986 to 2007).
 Pat has a Masters Degree from Rowan University in Environmental Education and an undergraduate degree in Literature from the State University of New York at Oneonta.